Club HistoryEarly Days

 Perhaps we should start the chronicle in the mid-seventies when running and athletics in Weston was virtually non-existent except for the schools, who to be fair were doing a good job for the youth of the day and were producing a high standard of athlete.
 This, one might recall, was when children's education included sport activities each week as an essential part of school life, so we all know where this led when the authorities in their wisdom dropped it!
 The schools realised that the outstanding students needed to progress so they were encouraged to join clubs such as Bristol A.C. and Westbury Harries, which brought its own problems of transport, attending training sessions, specialised trainers etc, but they did have access to the big National Leagues and excellent competition.

 Interest was spread out to the local schools, teachers and on sports days.
 Along came John Green a maths teacher at Priory who became a driving force and arranged the first meeting in the Playhouse Theatre in what is now the bar area.
 Attendance by both interested youngsters & parents were asked to vote for the formation of Weston A.C.
-It's name and officials plus Club colours and image (Club Badge) which was to be the Weston Donkey, yes that's right, see photo.
-Those attending that first gathering included Reg and Clive Owen, John Green, John and Gillian Hewett, Dave and Mandy Jones, Brian Popel, Arthur and Andrew Quick, Michael Roberts and Jim Dixon...(I apologies if I missed anyone).
+It's name and officials plus Club colours and image (Club Badge) which was to be the Weston Donkey!
+Those attending that first gathering included Reg and Clive Owen, John Green, John and Gillian Hewett, Dave and Mandy Jones, Brian Popel, Arthur and Andrew Quick, Michael Roberts and Jim Dixon...(apologies if we have missed anyone).

 Following this meeting a formal application was made, and we started life at Weston Cricket Club where they made us most welcome.